 America’s largest free-admission amusement park is also one of the few in the country that welcomes dogs.
 Located in a small Pennsylvanian valley, Knoebels Amusement Resort has evolved from a popular picnic spot in the early 1900s to a thrill-seekers’ paradise with more than 60 rides to enjoy.
-Dogs aren’t allowed on the bigger rides, but you can check out the whiteknuckle action from the relative calm of the pet-friendly train.
+Dogs aren’t allowed on the bigger rides, but you can check out the white-knuckle action from the relative calm of the pet-friendly train.
 The 1.5-mile track passes underneath the Twister Roller Coaster, through a tunnel and deep into the Knoebels Woods.
 Fido also can ride shotgun in an antique automobile or hop on the historic carousel built in 1913.
-The Knoebels Pool even welcomes doggy-paddlers on certain days during the summer.
+The Knoebels Pool even welcomes pups for a Doggie Dive at the end of summer.
 When hunger strikes, grab a bite together at the pet-friendly outdoor eating areas around the park.

 Deep in one of Denmark’s most beautiful wooded areas sits the oldest amusement park in the world, Bakken.
 The doors first opened in 1583 and people and pups from around the world have been entertained here ever since.
 Dogs are invited to walk the same park paths that other Great Danes have for generations.
 Sharpshooters have the chance to win Fido a brand new cuddly toy at one of the shooting stalls while he stands watch for Pjerrot, Bakken’s notorious white-faced clown who has been a fixture here for the last 200 years.
 Dogs are not permitted on any of the rides.